aply333/TrelloClone/README.md

    * This function is internal to the custom hook.
    * It will loop through a given array, check if the index of the array matches the id.
 If id does not match, it will then update and correct the Id.
 ---
-Replace old state management, with the new custome hooks.
+Replaced old state management with the new custome hooks.
 Cleaning up the code.

 ## Jan 11 2021:
 ### What was done.